ploki99/GP-GNN/README.md

     to easily write and train Graph Neural Networks (GNNs) for a wide range of applications related to structured data.
 * [Matplotlib](https://matplotlib.org/): a comprehensive library for creating static, animated, and interactive visualizations in Python.

+To easily install these dependencies, follow the instruction in the next section to create a conda environment.

 ### Conda environment
 We developed our code using [Miniconda](https://docs.conda.io/projects/miniconda/en/latest/).
 Please verify that you have it properly installed on your system before proceeding.
+If it's not installed, follow this [instructions](https://docs.conda.io/projects/miniconda/en/latest/miniconda-install.html).

 The first step is to create the conda environment with FEniCS and Python version 3.11 (Of course, you can choose the name you prefer for the environment instead of `GP-GNN`)